MH0386/facial_emotions_detection/Writerside/topics/main.md

 such as classification,
 recommendation models, object recognition, etc. Facial emotion detection and recognition are important aspects of human-computer interaction.
-Identifying various emotions is sometimes a difficult job as no specified prototype or framework is there to differentiate the various kinds of sentiments, and there are also various complications while recognizing the facial emotion expression.
+Identifying various emotions is sometimes a challenging job as no specified prototype or framework is there to differentiate the various kinds of sentiments, and there are also various complications while recognizing the facial emotion expression.
 Machine learning techniques, deep learning, and neural network algorithms are used for emotion recognition.